-Internationally, local rules need to be considered to maximize the tax-efficiency of severance, as there are often special tax breaks or other support for terminating employees (particularly in response to the pandemic).
-In addition, in most countries outside the U.S. employees are entitled to notice payments, and often to statutory severance payments (which may include variable compensation within those formulae); it is important to check that a global severance formula actually meets the minimum contractual and statutory entitlements which employees are subject to locally.
-Some European countries require a 'social plan' to be negotiated with works councils, within which severance terms fall, and which can lead to such sums being negotiated upwards significantly (along with the implementation of a range of other supportive social measures, such as paid leaves of absence, re-training and unemployment benefits).
-In some jurisdictions, the 'reason' for termination can also impact both the taxation of severance payments, and the ability of employees to access state-funded benefits following termination.
+Internationally, local rules need to be considered to maximize the tax-efficiency of severance, as there are often special tax breaks or other support for terminating employees.
+In addition, in most countries outside the U.S., employees are entitled to notice payments, and often to statutory severance payments (which may include variable compensation within those formulae); it is important to check that a global severance formula actually meets the minimum contractual and statutory entitlements which employees are subject to locally.
+Some European countries require a 'social plan' to be negotiated with works councils, within which severance terms fall, and which can lead to such sums being negotiated upwards significantly (along with the

 In the U.S., employers also face challenges with respect to the legal and tax implications of cash severance payments.
 U.S. companies with ERISA-covered severance plans will need to consider the impact of the existing severance plan on the cash severance to be offered under the RIF.
-U.S. companies without ERISA severance plans should consider whether to establish such a plan to pay cash severance offered under the RIF.
+U.S. companies without ERISA-covered severance plans should consider whether to establish such a plan to pay cash severance offered under the RIF.
 In addition, cash severance paid in the U.S. should be carefully structured to comply with or be exempt from treatment as nonqualified deferred compensation under Code § 409A.
 Care must also be taken to avoid adverse tax consequences when structuring company-subsidized continued medical coverage and/or providing additional cash payments in lieu of such coverage.